laktek/SugarlessJS/README.md

 # SugarlessJS
 ### A Functional & Context Oriented way to write JavaScript

 Sugarless is a small utility library that gives you a powerful new way to think and organize your JavaScript programs.
-With Sugarless, you can organize your program into contexts and use functions to apply behaviour.
+Rather than Objects and methods, Sugarless focuses on Contexts and cascading behaviours.

-It's a pure JavaScript library and can be used almost anywhere (in any platform, browser or library).
+It's a pure JavaScript library and can be used in any platform, browser or library.
 No pre-compilers or other dependencies are needed.

 Quick Example
 ---------------